laumurph/BasicsofPython/_sources/Waiver/Onsite_waiver502.rst

    .. activecode:: waiver502_1
       :nocodelens:

-      # Create a variable called uni and assign it the value of
+      # Create a variable called uni and assign it the value:
-      # this phrase: University of Michigan
+      # "University of Michigan"

       =====